 Can you eat lamb medium rare?

 It is safe to eat lamb medium rare.
-The risks of getting sick are low because bacteria are mostly concentrated at the surface rather than inside.
+The risks of getting sick are low because bacteria are mostly concentrated on the surface rather than inside.
 The method of cooking ensures that these bacteria are destroyed before eating.

 Consuming lamb rare can be dangerous, and this is because it has been linked with Toxoplasma gondii, a type of parasitic illness.
 But medium rare is just fine.